Parents, Guardians and Families

 Information privacy

-Your student’s records and information at UBC are protected under BC’s Freedom of Information and Protection of Privacy Act (FIPPA).
-This means that the information your student provides to UBC and information UBC has on file about their academic progress, conduct and wellbeing, or their student housing application is not available to anybody other than them—even you.
+Your student’s records and information at UBC are protected under BC’s Freedom of Information and Protection of Privacy Act (FIPPA), which means that the information your student provides to UBC and information UBC has on file about their academic progress, conduct and wellbeing, or their student housing application and information is not available to anybody other than them—even you.
 However, your student can authorize you to access certain information or data, if needed, by granting third-party authorization.

 Learn more about information privacy and student housing.